Mykola Leontovych: Reception and popularity

 Leontovych's best critic was his friend, and fellow priest and composer Stetsenko, who described him as "a great expert of both choral singing and theoretical studies".
 He convinced Leontovych to publish his music and have it performed by Kyiv University students.

 "Shchedryk"'s success led to Leontovych becoming popular in Kyiv with music specialists and fans of choral music alike.
 At the Kyiv Conservatory, Yavorsky reacted positively to his new works.
 During a concert, Leontovych's Lehenda, set to lyrics by the Ukrainian poet Mykola Voronyi, gained great popularity.
 After reviewing the composer's Second Compilation of Songs from Podolia, Lysenko wrote:

 The increase in popularity of Leontovych's music was aided by the head of the Ukrainian National Republic, Symon Petliura, who created and sponsored two choirs to promote awareness of the culture of Ukraine.
 Stetsenko's choir toured across Ukraine, while the Koshetz's Ukrainian Republic Capella toured Europe and the Americas.
 Performances by the Ukrainian Republic Capella made Leontovych known throughout the western world—in France, Leontovych earned the nickname, "Ukrainian Bach".
-On 5 October 1921, the Capella performed "Shchedryk" in the Carnegie Hall in New York.
+On 5 October 1921, the Capella performed "Shchedryk" in the Carnegie Hall.

 Leontovych's music is currently performed mostly in Ukraine, and few recordings are dedicated exclusively to him.

 The Ukrainian diaspora remember him and perform his works.
 The Canadian Oleksandr Koshyts Choir, based in Winnipeg, performs music by Leontovych and other Ukrainian composers, and has made a recording of his works.